awsdocs/nice-dcv-admin-guide/doc_source/managing-session-name.md

-# Managing the Session Name<a name="managing-session-name"></a>
+# Managing the session name<a name="managing-session-name"></a>

 You can change the name of a running session at any time\.
-Session names enable you to quickly identify a specific session based on the name that you've assigned to it\.
+You can use the specific name of session to quickly identify a session based on its name\.
 Session names don't need to be unique across running sessions\.

 To change the name of a running session, use the `dcv set-name` command\.